Walter A. Maier: Entry into radio broadcasting

 Maier then approached the Columbia Broadcasting System.
 CBS accepted paid religious programs but would the charge full commercial rate of $4500 per half-hour to broadcast over its thirty-four city network.
 An expense of over $200,000 annually seeming too much for the Synod during the depths of the Great Depression, the project was turned over to the Lutheran Layman's League.
-The L.L.L. had already shown enthusiasm for religious broadcasting, and had great respect for Maier.
-In the end, the L.L.L. and Walther League were able to raise commitments of $94,000 by late summer – enough to sign the contract with CBS and commence broadcasting.
-With Maier as Speaker, The Lutheran Hour premiered on Thursday, October 2, 1930, at 10:00 (Eastern) or 7:00 (Pacific); immediately following CBS's hit mystery, The Shadow.
+The LLL had already shown enthusiasm for religious broadcasting, and had great respect for Maier.
+In the end, the LLL. and Walther League were able to raise commitments of $94,000 by late summer – enough to sign the contract with CBS and commence broadcasting.
+With Maier as speaker, The Lutheran Hour premiered on Thursday, October 2, 1930, at 10:00 (Eastern) or 7:00 (Pacific); immediately following CBS's hit mystery, The Shadow.

 Polling systems for ratings had not yet been invented.
 The size of a listening audience was estimated by counting each program's fan mail.
 15,000 communications were received during the first few weeks of broadcasting.
 Within a few months, with the listening audience estimated at five million hearers, The Lutheran Hour was receiving more mail than such top secular shows as Amos ‘n’ Andy.
-The Lutheran Hour was featured in over eight-hundred newspapers nationwide and regularly selected by both the New York Herald Tribune and Post as a recommended program for Thursdays.
-The program ran for thirty-six weeks its first season, and received over 57,000 pieces of correspondence.
-Due to financial concerns, The Lutheran Hour was discontinued from June, 1931 through 1934.
+The Lutheran Hour was featured in over eight-hundred newspapers nationwide and regularly selected by both the New York Herald Tribune and the New York Post as a recommended program for Thursdays.
+The program ran for 36 weeks its first season, and received over 57,000 pieces of correspondence.
+Due to financial concerns, The Lutheran Hour was discontinued from June 1931 through 1934.

-Public speaker
+Public speaking

-Discontinuation of the Lutheran Hour merely caused W.A.M. to redouble speaking efforts.
-He still had access to KFUO for local broadcasting; several times he was invited to speak on The Lutheran Hour of Faith and Fellowship, a Detroit-based program which broadcast on a seven station network in Michigan and Indiana; he could reach the public through Messenger editorials; and he taught scores of young seminarians Semitic languages and culture, and how to apply this knowledge to a better understanding of Scripture.
-But Maier could also reach vast audiences through public speaking.
-From the time that W.A.M. received the coveted Billings prize, he had received acclaim for remarkable gifts as a public speaker.
+Discontinuation of the Lutheran Hour caused Maier to redouble speaking efforts.
+He still had access to KFUO for local broadcasting as several times he was invited to speak on The Lutheran Hour of Faith and Fellowship, a Detroit-based program that broadcast on a seven-station network in Michigan and Indiana.
+Additionally, he could reach the public through Messenger editorials and others.
+He also taught Semitic languages and culture and how to apply this knowledge to a better understanding of Scripture to scores of young seminarians.
+Maier could also reach vast audiences through public speaking.
+From the time that he received the coveted Billings prize, he had received praise for his talking style.

-In 1917, whilst attending Harvard, young Maier's addresses at Clinton, Massachusetts garnered glowing reviews from the local newspaper.
+In 1917, while attending Harvard, young Maier's addresses in Clinton, Massachusetts, garnered glowing reviews from the local newspaper.
 By 1920, Executive Secretary Maier was addressing audiences numbering in the thousands.
 In 1925, he was keynote speaker before an audience of 10,000 for the Lutheran Day Festival at Ocean Grove, New Jersey.
-On Sunday, June 23, 1929, some 70,000 people attending the quadricentennial celebration of Luther's Catechism listened attentively to the event's featured speaker, Walter A. Maier.
-From this time onward, the eloquent Semitics Professor was destined to speak before audiences numbering in the tens of thousands.
+On Sunday, June 23, 1929, some 70,000 people attending the quadricentennial celebration of Luther's Small and Large catechisms listened attentively to Meier as the event's featured speaker He continued to speak before audiences numbering in the tens of thousands thereafter.